trevor-webster/2024Fall-MOCS/docs/M1-odes/getting-started.md

----
-toc: false
----

 # Mathematical models

-Differential equations are the foundations of modern science (nothing less).

-<iframe src="https://streaming.uvm.edu/embed/49956/" width="560" height="315" frameborder="0" allowfullscreen></iframe>

-## Introductory content
+Differential equations are the foundation of modern science.
+In this class, we'll approach the math gently, but we won't shy away from it either.
+In this section, we provide additional materials to help you familiarize yourself with or learn more about differential equations.
+Note that this section is intended to motivate you to learn about the topic.
+While these videos can help you gain some intuition, mathematics is fundamentally a know-how.
+To truly get it, you need to get your hands dirty.

 ### Courses

  - [Liz Bradley's intro to ODES](https://www.youtube.com/watch?v=aZRqW3XZ_6U&list=PLF0b3ThojznQ9xUDm-EbgFAnzdbeDVuSz&index=24)

-## Fun stuff

-Note that this section is about motivating the student to learn about the topic.
-Intuitions might give you original insights and some understanding, but mathematics is also a know-how.
-You need to do the exercices.

 ### Introductory videos